UPDATE: 9 NOV 2022:

 That’s actually how I arrived at using Endowus to invest my CPF

-We just turned 30, so we still think that’s pretty young.
-Maybe when we turn 50 we’ll start liquidating our CPF investments and shift them to our Special Account.
+We are also in our early 30s, so we still think that’s pretty young.
+Maybe when we turn 50, we’ll start liquidating our CPF investments and shift them to our Special Account.

 But the process of putting OA into SA is irreversible.
 To put a significant amount of our net worth away for the next 30-odd years?